-Get Schedule D (Form 941), Report of Discrepancies Caused by Acquisitions, Statutory Mergers, or Consolidations, for information on reconciling wages and taxes reported on Forms W-2 with amounts reported on Form 941, Form 941-SS, Form 943, or Form 944.
+Get Schedule D (Form 941), Report of Discrepancies Caused by Acquisitions, Statutory Mergers, or Consolidations, for information on reconciling wages and taxes reported on Forms W-2 with amounts reported on Forms 941, 941-SS, 943, or 944.

 Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) makeup amounts to a pension plan.
 If an employee returned to your employment after military service and certain makeup amounts were contributed to a pension plan for a prior year(s) under the USERRA, report the prior year contributions separately in box 12.
-See the TIP above Code D on page 15.
+See the TIP above Code D in Box 12-Codes.
 You also may report certain makeup amounts in box 14.
-See Box 14-Other on page 17.
+See Box 14-Other in Specific instructions for Form W-2.